dangkhoa2016/Rails-8-Image-Processing/README.md

 # ImageProcessing

 Welcome to the ImageProcessing project!
-This project is built using Rails v8 and utilizes the `ruby-vips` gem for efficient and high-performance image processing.
+This project is built using Rails v8 and utilizes the `rmagick` gem for efficient and high-performance image processing.

 ## Getting Started